comp426-2022-spring/a99-porrima/README.md

 `npm install` - Install dependencies for your package.<br />
 `npm test` - Start app, check that everything can run, and then stop app.<br />
-`npm run` - Command to bring up all parts of the app/system’s server scripts.<br />
+`npm start` - Command to bring up all parts of the app/system’s server scripts.<br />
 Your team is responsible for incorporating the following specifications and deliverables into your final project:

 1. Back-end specifications